SMSpp-Project/smspp-project/README.md

 `extlib/makefile-default-paths-*` discussion above.
-If any of the libraries is in a nonstandard location, it should be possible to still have the make process to run easily by copying `extlib/makefile-default-paths-*` into `extlib/makefile-paths` (the file is not there because it is .gitignore, precisely so that local settings are never accidentally made public and are not overwritten when pulling the repository again), and properly setting the corresponding *-ROOT values.
+If any of the libraries is in a nonstandard location, it should be possible to still have the make process to run easily by copying `extlib/makefile-default-paths-*` into `extlib/makefile-paths` (the file is not there because it is .gitignore-d, precisely so that local settings are never accidentally made public and are not overwritten when pulling the repository again), and properly setting the corresponding *-ROOT values.